jadiazcl/jadiazcl/README.md

 🧑🏻‍🏫 I'm a part-time professor at the Universidad Técnica Federico Santa María.
 I have taught the courses: Computer Networks, Distributed Systems, Discrete Mathematics and Programming Languages.

-💻 I have worked in the area of development for more than four years for several companies.
+💻 I have worked in the area of development for more than five years for several companies.

 ## 🛠 Technology Stack